Install a cluster

 As a result of successful installation, the cluster and its services change their state according to the following rules:

-• The cluster state, displayed in the State field at the CLUSTERS tab, is being changed from created to installed.
+• The cluster state, displayed in the State field on the Clusters page, is being changed from created to installed.

 The cluster state after successful installation

-• The state of cluster services, displayed in the cluster menu at the Services tab, is being changed from created to installed.
+• The state of cluster services, displayed on the Services tab of the cluster page, is being changed from created to installed.

 Step 4.
 Connect to PostgreSQL via psql